alibaba/hooks/packages/hooks/src/useDrop/index.en-US.md

 A pair of hooks to help you manage data transfer between drag and drop

-> useDrag should be used along with useDrop. useDrop can be used alone to accept file, text or uri dropping.
+> useDrop can be used alone to accept file, text or uri dropping.
+>
+> useDrag should be used along with useDrop.
+>
+> Paste into the drop area will also be treated as content drop.

 ## Examples